 If you’ve ever been on a chairlift when warmer temperatures call for rain but instead noticed snowflakes soaking into your coat, this question applies to you: Can it snow when temperatures are above freezing?
-In most cases snow temperatures are cold at cloud level, causing the precipitation to start out as snow.
-If the air temperature is colder than freezing all the way from the cloud to the ground then the snowflakes retain their flakiness and fall as snow.

 Snow forms when the atmospheric temperature is at or below freezing (0 degrees Celsius or 32 degrees Fahrenheit) and there is a minimum amount of moisture in the air.
 That’s when the snow will reach the ground.

-Cold vs. Warm Air
+Cold vs. warm air

-That’s not the end of the story, though.
 As the raindrop falls, it might encounter air that is once again colder than freezing.
 Since colder air is heavier than warmer air, sometimes it can ‘hang out’ very close to the ground and refuse to move despite the best efforts of the warm air trying to push it out of the way.

 So back to our example, the snowflake that melted into a raindrop would hit this colder air near the ground.
 If the cold air is thick enough and extends from the ground up a few thousand feet, the raindrop will have enough time to melt back into a solid ball of ice, which is called sleet.
-If the cold air is just near the ground and only extends a few hundred feet above the ground, the raindrop won’t spend enough time in the cold air to freeze back into sleet but it will freeze when it hits a cold surface on the ground (power line, grass, road, etc).
+If the cold air is just near the ground and only extends a few hundred feet above the ground, the raindrop won’t spend enough time in the cold air to freeze back into sleet, but it will freeze when it hits a cold surface on the ground (power line, grass, road, etc).

 Is it ever too cold to snow?

-Funny you should ask.
 No. it can snow even at an incredibly cold temperature as long as there is some source of moisture in the air and a way to lift or cool the air.
 Still, most heavy snowfalls occur relatively warm. air temperatures near the ground.
 That’s because air can hold more water vapor at warmer temps.